 This longitudinal rotation is structured to provide the resident experience in self-evaluation of their strengths, goals, progress throughout the residency, and areas for improvement.
 Self-evaluations will be completed and discussed between the resident and residency leadership on a quarterly basis, then incorporated into each resident’s personal development plan.

 Successful completion of at least one emergency medicine research project is required to fulfill the requirements and to obtain a certificate of graduation from the residency program.
 Research will focus on the evaluation of an emergency medicine pharmacotherapy-related issue.
 The resident must adhere to the established timeline for the project to assure successful completion during the one-year residency.
 The research project topic may be an idea of the resident, from a suggested list, or individually assigned.
 The project will be directly supervised by the RPD and/or a preceptor with expertise in the selected discipline.
 The research project proposal must be approved by the RPD, and if applicable, must also be approved by UT Health San Antonio Investigational Review Board and the UHS Research Committee.

 The research project will be presented as an abstract and as a platform presentation at the regional Alcalde Southwest Residency Leadership Conference in the spring.
 The resident is strongly encouraged to submit an abstract of the research project at a regional or national pharmacy meeting.
 The research project must also be submitted in manuscript form to the RPD and the resident is strongly encouraged to submit the manuscript for publication in a peer-reviewed journal.

-The length of each patient care rotation is usually four weeks, but may be flexible, depending on the needs and interests of the individual resident.
+The length of each patient care rotation is usually one month unless otherwise noted, but may be flexible, depending on the needs and interests of the individual resident.
 The following rotations are required: